Best Karting Championships in the UK (2026 Guide)

 Level 1: Arrive-and-Drive (Starting Out)

 If you have never raced before, or you want to race competitively without buying a kart, arrive-and-drive championships are the place to start.
-Everyone drives identical karts supplied by the circuit, so the results come down to pure driving ability and racecraft.
+Everyone drives identical karts supplied by the organiser, so the results come down to pure driving ability and racecraft.

 Level 2: Club Owner-Driver (Building Skills)